-- Evidence-based items or services that have in effect a rating of A or B in the current recommendations of the U.S. Preventive Services Task Force; - Immunizations for routine use in children, adolescents, and adults that have in effect a recommendation from the Advisory Committee to Immunization Practices of the Centers for Disease Control and Prevention; - With respect to infants, children, and adolescents, evidenced-informed preventive care and screenings provided for in comprehensive guidelines supported by the Health Resources and Services Administration; and,
+- Evidence-based items or services that have in effect a rating of A or B in the current recommendations of the U.S. Preventive Services Task Force; - Immunizations for routine use in children, adolescents, and adults that have in effect a recommendation from the Advisory Committee to Immunization Practices of the Centers for Disease Control and Prevention; - With respect to infants, children, and adolescents, evidenced-informed preventive care and screenings provided for in comprehensive guidelines supported by the Health Resources and Services Administration; and, - With respect to women, preventive care and screenings as provided in the binding, comprehensive health plan coverage guidelines supported by the Health Resources and Services Administration, including (but not limited to) all Food and Drug Administration (FDA)-approved contraceptive methods for women, sterilization procedures, and patient education and counseling for all women (including dependent daughters) with reproductive capacity.

-With respect to women, preventive care and screenings as provided in the binding, comprehensive health plan coverage guidelines supported by the Health Resources and Services Administration, including (but not limited to) all Food and Drug Administration (FDA)-approved contraceptive methods for women, sterilization procedures, and patient education and counseling for all women (including dependent daughters) with reproductive capacity.
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Routine preventive services and immunizations: 100% of the allowed amount, no deductible or copayment Not covered (See AlabamaBlue.com/preventiveservices for a listing of specific preventive services and immunizations)

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Routine preventive services and immunizations: 100% of the allowed amount, no deductible or copayment Not covered (See AlabamaBlue.com/preventiveservices for a listing of specific preventive services and immunizations) Additional preventive services: 100% of the allowed amount, no Not covered Urinalysis, limited to one per calendar year deductible or copayment Complete blood count (CBC), limited to one per calendar year Cholesterol testing (cholesterol, HDL, LDL, VLDL, TRIG), limited to one each per calendar year Blood glucose and A1C testing, limited to one each per calendar year
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Additional preventive services: 100% of the allowed amount, no deductible or copayment Not covered Urinalysis, limited to one per calendar year deductible of copayment Complete blood count (CBC), limited to one per calendar year Cholesterol testing (cholesterol, HDL, LDL, VLDL, TRIG), limited to one each per calendar year Blood glucose and A1C testing, limited to one each per calendar year